Kinshasa: Media

+Several prominent national radio and television stations are headquartered in Kinshasa.
+The RTNC operates multiple channels, RTNC1, RTNC2, RTNC3, and RTNC4, providing news, cultural programming, and public service broadcasts.
+The UN-supported Radio Okapi, jointly managed with MONUSCO, is also based in the city and is widely regarded for its balanced reporting.
+Other notable broadcasters include Top Congo FM, RTGA, Radio Télévision Message de Vie (RTMV), Raga FM, and Digital Congo FM.
+In addition to these, Kinshasa hosts a wide array of specialized and religious broadcasters, such as Radio Télévision Armée de l'Éternel (RTAE), Radio Télévision Sentinelle (RTS), Canal Chemin de Vérité et Vie (CVV), Radio Télévision Catholique Elikya (RTCE), Radio Parole de l'Éternel (RPE), and Radio Télé Assemblée Chrétienne (RTACK).
+Community-based stations include Radio Shaloom Racha, Radio 7, Tam Tam Africain, Jo Dacosta FM, Afri Radio, and Mirador FM.
+International broadcasters such as the BBC (on 92.6 FM), Radio France Internationale (RFI), Africa Radio, China Radio International, and Euronews are also present and broadcast according to the editorial policies of their parent organizations.

+The print and digital media sector is equally diverse, with the capital being home to the state-owned news agency Agence Congolaise de Presse (ACP) and a range of newspapers and online platforms.
+Among the most prominent publications are L'Avenir, L'Observateur, Le Potentiel, Le Phare, Le Soft, La Conscience, and LeCongolais.

 Sports

 Sports, especially football and martial arts are popular in Kinshasa.
 The city is home to the country's national stadium, the Stade des Martyrs (Stadium of the Martyrs).
 The Vita Club, Daring Club Motema Pembe and AS Dragons frequently draws large crowds, enthusiastic and sometimes rowdy, to the Stade des Martyrs.
 Dojos are popular and their owners influential.

 In 1974, Kinshasa hosted The Rumble in the Jungle boxing match between Muhammad Ali and George Foreman, in which Ali defeated Foreman, to regain the World Heavyweight title.

 Buildings and institutions

 Kinshasa is home to the Government of the Democratic Republic of the Congo including: